User API

 email_product boolean Opt-in for product emails.

-Note: For further information about the settings represented by the name:value pairs above, see General Settings.
+Note: For details on the settings represented by the name/value pairs, see General Settings.

 User List

-- The "id" value in the user object for each user can be used in subsequent calls to get information about, update, or delete that user.
+Note: The "id" value in each user object can be used in subsequent calls to retrieve, update, or delete that user.

 HTTP Request